The deployment process is the steps the Octopus Server orchestrates to deploy your software.

 After the initial setup, your deployment process shouldn't change between deployments even though the software being deployed will change as part of the development process, however, you can continue to add and edit steps as your process evolves or your infrastructure changes.

-- Give the step a name, for instance, Say Hello.
+- In the process editor, give the step a name, for instance,

 Write-Host "Hello, World!"